-As controversial as this may be, as I’ve been living with Trigeminal Neuralgia since 2015, I often find myself thinking about how having chronic pain has made my life so much better.
+As controversial as this may be, as I’ve been living with Trigeminal Neuralgia since 2015, I often find myself thinking about how having chronic pain has made my life better, as well as making it much more difficult.

 It’s really easy to be diagnosed with something life changing and immediately focus on the bad.
 TN has taken a lot away from me.
 I’m in pain all the time; I’m frustrated, I’m sore, I’m fed up.
 Sometimes my face hurts so much that I can’t sleep, eat, or speak.
 I can’t even think about eating icecream, that would trigger a world of pain.
 I have to drink room temperature water where possible.
 I can’t sit near an open window.
 I have to rely on medication just to get through a day.
 I feel so high on painkillers and strong medication that I can’t concentrate.
 My vision is always blurry.

 Sometimes, you need to take a look at the whole picture, the bad and the good.
-If I weigh up what TN has taken from me, I can see that it has given me just as much back in return.
+If I weigh up what TN has taken from me, I can see that it has still given me a few things back in return.
 I wouldn’t change my life, not even the most painful moments.

-Here are my favourite four things I’ve gained from years with trigeminal neuralgia:
+Here are my four things I’ve actually gained from several years with trigeminal neuralgia:

 I am a much stronger person.
 I used to complain about a simple headache, but now I work a 40 hour week with one of the most painful conditions known to medical science.
 I get out of bed feeling like my cheek is being chiselled with a axe some mornings.
 I go out in the cold feeling like someone has taken a screwdriver to my temple.
 I am pretty unstoppable, thank you to being thrown in at the deepest end possible!